mghotbi/DspikeIn/README.md

 ---

 Retrieved spiked species are correlated with abundance and can therefore vary per system of study.
 The retrieved spiked species across taxa abundance was tested.
 We divided this range into *0-10%, 10-15%, 15-25%, 25-35%, and 35-100%* to test which range can lead to significant variation in the percentage of retrieved spiked species and scaling factors across abundance.
-The results revealed that we can expand the acceptable range of retrieved spiked species percentage to 35% in our model system, which contrasts with [Roa et al., 2021](https://www.nature.com/articles/s41586-021-03241-8), who noted that the acceptable range of retrieved spiked species should be between 0.1% and 10%.
+The results revealed that we can expand the acceptable range of retrieved spiked species percentage to 35% in our model system, which contrasts with [Roa et al., 2021](https://www.nature.com/articles/s41586-021-03241-8), who noted that the acceptable range of retrieved spiked species can be between 0.1% and 10%.

 ---